 Commercial Refrigeration Food Safety Tips

 Refrigeration plays an important role in food safety.
 It is one of the biggest reasons we can safely consume fresh foods from all over the world.
 But, even with refrigeration, foodborne illnesses affect many every year.
-Since September is Food Safety Education Month, it’s a good time to freshen up on some food safety tips for commercial refrigeration.
+So, it’s a good time to freshen up on some food safety tips for commercial refrigeration.

 What are the main causes of foodborne illnesses?